ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 ### Parameter considerations

 There are a lot of factors and parameters that needs to be tuned to improve performance at the brokers threading level (`num.replica.fetchers, num.io.threads, num.network.threads, log.cleaner.threads` ) and the pod resources constraints.
 See [configuration documentation](https://kafka.apache.org/documentation/#configuration).

+### Openshift specifics

+When exposing the kafka broker via Routes, the traffic is encrypter with TLS, so client needs to deal with TLS certificates and encryption.
+Routes are exposed via DNS and HAProxy router.
+The router will act as middleman between kafka clients and brokers, adding latency, and it can become bottleneck.
+The traffic generated by client needs to be sized and in case of the router needs to be scaled up, and even isolate the routing by adding a separate router for the kafka routes.

 ## Multi regions for disaster recovery